wp-plugins/nextgen-facebook/readme.txt

 * Added transient caching to plugin data retrieved from update checks (1 hour expiration).
 * Moved social buttons filter from 'the_excerpt' to 'get_the_excerpt' (and added code to fix the resulting double-filtration).
 * Allowed stylesheet content to include HTML tags for (as an example) Firefox filter url tags.
+* Removed 'fb_width' option since it was rather useless (div width and height are managed by css).
+* Added 'gplusone-button' class to the css ('gplus-button' for the G+ Share button, and 'gplusone-button' for the G+ 1 button).
+* Added 'managewp-button' class to the css for the ManageWP button.
+* The 'Clear All Cache' button on the settings page now resets the user's metaboxes preferences for that page as well.

 = Version 6.13.1 =